vicompany/workshop-async-await/README.md

 }
 ```

 But executing them in parallel can speed things up.
+And you can use ES6 destructuring assignment.

 ```javascript
 async function foo() {